EnricoPittini/Barcodes-verification/README.md

     .
     ├── dataset     # Input images and excel file containing the true quality parameters
     ├── images   # Images shown in this README or in the notebooks
+    ├── notebooks   # Folder containing a small tutorial notebook ├── out   # Folder containing the excel output file for all the dataset images
     ├── src
     │   ├── build_output_file.py
     │   ├── compute_quality_parameters.py